ssube/isolex/docs/style.md

 Any complexity, duplication, or length warnings related to a controller's noun or verb switches should be marked as `WONTFIX`.

+#### Test Data & Fixtures

+Any duplication or length warnings related to test data, especially object literals in constructors, and other fixtures should be marked as `WONTFIX`.

 ## Documentation